djpmsft/adf-ready-demo/ADF_Lab_Instructions.md

 ## Running the Pipeline

 Go back to the pipeline canvas.
-Because SQL DW in Data Flow uses [PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide?view=sql-server-2017), you must specify a blob staging folder.
-In the Execute Data Flow activity's settings tab, open up the PolyBase accordion and select your Blob linked service and specify a staging folder path.
+Because SQL DW in Data Flow uses [PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide?view=sql-server-2017), you must specify a blob or ADLS staging folder.
+In the Execute Data Flow activity's settings tab, open up the PolyBase accordion and select your ADLS linked service and specify a staging folder path.
 Before you publish your pipeline, run another debug run to confirm it's working as expected.
 Looking at the Output tab, you can monitor the status of both activities as they are running.

 ![Full Debug](./images/FullDebug.PNG "Full Debug")